Thursday, 11 December 2008

 Where to Go

 Some people are certain what city they want to live in while others aren’t.
 Many people want to go to Cusco.
-Keep in mind that there are lots of tourists and is similar to Europe, so if you want the real Peru experience, I would advise against Cusco.
+Keep in mind that there are lots of tourists and it is similar to Europe, so if you want the real Peru experience, I would advise against Cusco.
 Smaller towns are an option.
 Piura and Chiclayo are close to the famous beaches.
 Trujillo is a uni town.
 Lima is the centre of everything.
 Arequipa is famous for its volcano.
 Puno has snow.
 Iquitos is in the jungle.
 Do some research; what appeals to some many not appeal to others.
-Read more about Peruvian cities in this article.
+Go to your local library and get a Peru guide book or two.
+You can also read more about Peruvian cities in this article.

 Interviewing